 - 23. Where the incapacity of the practitioner is likely to be of considerable duration or affect normal audit procedures, the directors or other persons responsible for the appointment of the auditor shall be fully informed of the circumstances and the arrangements made for the continuation of the practice. - 24.
 If the directors wish to appoint the continuity nominee as auditor, the continuity nominee may quite properly accept, emphasising that they do so on a temporary basis.
 Sometimes, however, the continuity nominee may subsequently find himself/ herself in an embarrassing situation if the client then wishes to invite the continuity nominee to accept the appointment permanently.
 The continuity nominee may accept the appointment, but in that event ACCA would expect the continuity nominee to be ready to negotiate with the incapacitated professional accountant, or his/her agent, as to the financial terms on which the continuity nominee does so, otherwise the value of the practice would be diminished. - 25.
-Where a practitioner dies during the course of an audit, it may leave the firm not under the control of qualified persons within the meaning of regulation 8 of Annexes 1 and 2 to the Global Practising Regulations 2003.
-The firm would therefore be ineligible to retain its auditing certificate.
-In such circumstances, the client will need to appoint new auditors, but in the meantime the firm's continuity provider shall step in and fill the vacancy to complete the audit and sign the audit report.
-The deceased practitioner's firm would not be permitted to sign any audit reports or take on any new audit clients.
+Where a practitioner dies during the course of an audit, it may leave the firm not under the control of qualified persons within the meaning of Annexes 1 and 2 to the Global Practising Regulations 2003.
+The firm would be ineligible to retain its auditing certificate for a period of more than three months.
+In such circumstances, the client will usually need to appoint new auditors, but in the meantime the continuity provider shall step in and fill the vacancy to complete the audit and sign the audit report.